attarmau/StyleCLIP/README.md

-# FastMCP_RecSys
+# AWS_RecSys
-This is a CLIP-Based Fashion Recommender with MCP.
+This is a CLIP-Based Fashion Recommender with AWS.

 ### 📌 Sample Components for UI
 1. Image upload